Should You Pivot Your Business Model?

 Customers Just Don’t Get It

-Several months ago, your customers and prospects likely understood your value proposition and responded to it.
+Before the pandemic, your customers and prospects likely understood your value proposition and responded to it.
 Today, maybe that’s just not the case.

 It’s likely time to rethink your brand messaging so people understand the value that your products and services provide in today’s changing world.
 Consider leveraging channels like social media to market-test new messages until you find ones that connect.